-Ochsner Medical Center (Jefferson Highway)
+Ochsner Medical Center – New Orleans (on Jefferson Highway)

-It typically takes two to four months to receive your child's social security number.
-If you need a social security number sooner, you may apply in person at any of the Social Security Administration's offices.
+It typically takes two to four months to receive your child's Social Security number.
+If you need a Social Security number sooner, you may apply in person at any of the Social Security Administration's offices.
 You may also call the nationwide number at 800-772-1213 for additional information or visit the Social Security Number and Card page on the Social Security Administration's website.

 Louisiana laws govern the last name you are allowed to give your newborn child and the recording of the newborn child's father on the birth certificate.
 The laws differ depending upon whether the mother was married at the time of conception and birth.
 A current state or federally issued photo ID is required for mom and dad to be included on the child’s birth certificate.

 How long does it take to receive the birth certificate?